 Pupillage at New Square Chambers is an intense, but rewarding and mentally stimulating experience.
 We aim to provide you with the skills and experience that you will need to build a fantastic career.
 You will be supported throughout your pupillage, both by virtue of our “open door” policy and through pastoral support from the pupillage team.

 At New Square Chambers, we are committed to increasing diversity and inclusion at the Bar through recruitment.
-We run a number of initiatives specifically targeted to prospective pupillage applicants, including our Social Mobility Mini-Pupillage and our Gateway to the Chancery Bar seminar programme.
+We run a number of initiatives specifically targeted to prospective pupillage applicants, including our Social Mobility Mini-Pupillage and our seminar programme for prospective applicants.
 We strongly encourage applications from female, BAME, disabled and socially mobile candidates.

 What we look for in applicants

 We assess pupillage applicants in accordance with the criteria which we consider are necessary or desirable for pupils and prospective tenants to have, including but not limited to:

 - We would generally expect candidates to have a 2:1 or above at undergraduate degree level and a "Very Competent” on the BTPC (or equivalent);